TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_5ffad63a-3267-d6b7-2fa1-6d9134c1fa62.md

         {
             "id": "183503f9-fb64-5224-1e9d-14f307af922a",
             "longDescription": "",
-            "shortDescription": "Unable to enable Azure Monitor or Log Analytics on a cluster.", "searchTags": "",
+            "shortDescription": "Problem with enabling Azure Monitor or Log Analytics on a cluster.", "searchTags": "",
             "category": "",
             "useInDiagnoseAndSolve": "true"